diana-hep/oamap/README.md

 To move a large dataset, we only need to move a subset of the Numpy arrays— everything else can be reconstructed.
 "Move" might mean network transfers, reading data from disk, or paging RAM through the CPU cache.

+PLUR is not a file format: a file format specifies how data are encoded as bytes on disk.
+PLUR specifies how one abstraction, hierarchical data, is encoded in another, a namespace of flat arrays.
+Numpy has a natural serialization of a namespace of flat arrays— the `.npz` file— though a server that responds to URL names with array data would work as well.
+The arrays could even be stored in ROOT files, HDF5 files, or a key-value object store.

 ## Particle physics example

 To follow along, check out [Revision 167](https://github.com/diana-hep/plur/releases/tag/rev167) and